Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Evaluation of

-We separately test on the Octonions project~\citep{Octonions-AFP} from the AFP, which contains 350 lemmas, and leave it out of all training sets in order to compare \tool, direct neural lemma conjecturing models, and symbolic tool, QuickSpec.
-We choose the Octonion theory for this comparison as it consists of equational lemmas, which is the domain QuickSpec supports.
-Recall that QuickSpec can only conjecture equational lemmas on computable functions which limits its applicability to a smaller subset of Isabelle theories.
+For comparison with the symbolic tool QuickSpec, we separately test on the Octonions project~\citep{Octonions-AFP} from the AFP, which contains 350 lemmas, and leave it out of all training sets.
+We choose the Octonion formalization as it consists of equational lemmas, which is the domain QuickSpec supports.

-We enumerate the lemmas appearing in a given project by compiling and processing a theory and counting the number of lemma objects that exist.
-We do this by using the \texttt{Find\_Theorems} tool in Isabelle which retrieves theorems from a proof context, and we only keep the theorems defined in the active theory.

-\paragraph{Metrics} In each evaluation task, there is one \emph{gold-standard lemma}, and the method being assessed generates a set of suggested lemmas.
-We define \emph{lemma success rate} as the percentage of these tasks for which the given method is able to successfully generate (as part of the set of lemmas it generates) the gold-standard lemma (where we compare lemmas syntactically).
-This overall metric measures the performance of a method \emph{end-to-end}.
-Note that the purely neural model and \tool are given the same neural computational budget per task.
-However, \tool's symbolic engine may generate several instantiations from the same template (this is however computationally cheap in comparison to the neural inference), and we consider the instantiation task to be successful if one of the generated instantiations matches the gold-standard lemma (syntactically).

-\paragraph{Models and Inference} We evaluate three instances of \tool using DeepSeek-coder-1.3B, DeepSeek-coder-6.7B and Llama-3.2-1B as the pretrained model that we fine-tune.
-These models are selected as representatives of open-weight base models performant on code-related tasks.
-One benefit of using smaller models in \tool is that it supports a more realistic setup for actual users wanting to use a conjecturing tool and run it locally on their machine.
-See Appendix~\ref{app:computing} for some details about computing resources and replication parameters used in our evaluation.
-At inference time, we use greedy decoding to obtain a template prediction from \tool's LLM.
-We also use beam search with beam size equal to 4.
-For our RQ1 evaluation, we use both decoding strategies for all neural models, including neural baselines, and thus all methods with neural models have the same LLM inference budget of 5.